-The MiniPlex-Lite is our trouble-free entry level NMEA multiplexer.
-Based on the proven technology of our existing range of multiplexers, we have taken the fundamental elements of a multiplexer and created a basic zero-configuration, easy to install unit.
+The MiniPlex-Lite is our trouble-free entry-level NMEA multiplexer.
+Based on the proven technology of our existing range of multiplexers, we have taken the fundamental elements of a multiplexer and created a basic zero-configuration, easy to install the unit.

-The MiniPlex-Lite is not a stand-alone unit however, it is dedicated to be used with a computer.
+The MiniPlex-Lite is not a stand-alone unit however, it is dedicated to being used with a computer.

 The MiniPlex-Lite will operate with any navigation software package through the virtual COM port created by the driver.
 It provides three galvanically isolated NMEA inputs to connect your GPS and other devices like a speed log, wind meter or an AIS receiver.